Braces straighten teeth and correct bite problems, but existing cavities can delay your treatment timeline.

 Causes of Cavities:

-- Sugary diet: Eating an excessive amount of sugary foods and drinks provides fuel for cavity-causing bacteria.
+- Sugary diet: The more sugary foods and drinks you consume, the more fuel you’re giving these harmful bacteria.

 - Poor oral hygiene: Skipping brushing and flossing regularly allows plaque to build up and causes cavities.